Dr Christopher Phillips

 Contact Details

-Christopher is currently the Director of Learning and Teaching within the Department, responsible for overseeing the strategic development of the learning and teaching environment and coordinating undergraduate and taught postgraduate provision.
+Christopher was the Director of Learning and Teaching within the Department between August 2022 and August 2025.
+In this role he was responsible for overseeing the strategic development of the learning and teaching environment within the department and coordinating undergraduate and taught postgraduate provision.

 He previously acted as Deputy Director of Undergraduate Studies within the department between September 2019 and August 2021.
 In this role he was responsible for chairing the undergraduate examination boards and overseeing the department's adherence to University Special Circumstances policy.